Subscribe

 • Dating apps reportedly lead to stronger marriages and higher marital satisfaction

-What does it take to create an AI-powered dating app with a strong commercial appeal?
+With so many companies competing for a spot in the sun, what does it take to develop an AI-powered dating app with strong commercial appeal?

 These tips from the ITRex dating app developers may give you a hint:

 • Come up with a unique idea.
 While making a dating app with artificial intelligence features will certainly give you a competitive edge over your rivals, you still have to bring something new to the table.
 Tastebuds, for example, matches people based on their musical interests.
 Applications like Ship and Chorus allow your friends to swipe profiles for you until they find a perfect match.
-And some apps go totally niche, focussing on LGBTQ+ and non-binary people only.
+Meanwhile, some apps go totally niche, focusing on LGBTQ+ and non-binary people only.
+One of ITRex’s customers, for example, saw increased engagement and user satisfaction with their dating portal after adding a third gender option for non-binary individuals.
+Your idea should be supported by a solid business plan that details your product development timeline, business model, and monetization strategy.
+While 35% of Americans who use dating apps have paid for the product or complementary services at some point, and there is a lot of money to be made, you must ensure that the model you choose will support your application’s growth and development.

-• Avoid feature creep.
-Although you might be tempted to build a dating app containing all the fancy AI features we mentioned earlier, you should take one step at a time and launch an application that meets the very basic user needs while highlighting your product’s unique selling point.
-This “less is more” approach would help you better manage your team and budget and release the application faster.
+• Avoid scope creep.
+Although you may be tempted to create an AI dating app with all of the fancy features we discussed earlier, you should take it one step at a time and launch an application that meets the most basic user needs while emphasizing your product’s unique selling point.
+This “less is more” approach would help you better manage your software development team and budget and release the application faster.

 • Collect heaps of training data.
 To create an AI dating app that delivers on its promise, you need training data.
-Otherwise, your custom machine learning algorithms won’t be able to recognize patterns in user data, make intelligent predictions, and improve their performance over time.
-Unfortunately, it might be hard to obtain training data for a matching algorithm unless you consider adding AI capabilities to an existing app.
-Some dating app developers tackle this problem by running fake accounts on popular dating applications and artificially expanding the size of training datasets.
-Next, you need to beta-test the application with different focus groups and tweak the algorithms based on user feedback.
+Otherwise, your custom machine learning algorithms will be unable to recognize patterns in user behavior, make intelligent predictions, and improve over time.
+Unfortunately, it may be difficult to obtain training data for a matching algorithm unless you consider adding AI capabilities to an already popular app.
+Some dating app developers tackle this problem by running fake accounts on popular dating applications, artificially expanding the size of training datasets, or producing synthetic data using generative AI.
+For more information, see this guide to data preparation for machine learning.
+Once you build the AI system, you need to beta-test the application with different focus groups and tweak the algorithms based on user feedback

 • Make use of third-party AI software.
-Here at ITRex, we profess the technology-agnostic, vendor-neutral approach to software engineering.
+We at ITRex believe in a technology-agnostic, vendor-neutral approach to software engineering.
 We also help our clients keep AI development costs down.
 That’s why we recommend that you utilize as many off-the-shelf frameworks, libraries, and SDKs as possible.
-And if you find a suitable SaaS, self-hosted, or open-source facial recognition service to power your intelligent profile image suggestion feature, just go for it!
-And we’ll be more than happy to assist you with software customization and integration
+So, if you find a suitable software-as-a-service (SaaS), self-hosted, or open-source facial recognition service to power your intelligent profile image suggestion feature, just go for it!
+And we’ll be more than happy to assist you with software customization and integration.
+That said, if you intend to use commercially available Gen AI tools for dating apps, you should be aware of the associated infrastructure costs.
+As your user base grows, the third-party service may charge you exorbitant fees for query processing.
+Check out our generative AI cost article for more information.

-• Eradicate bias and superficial judgment.
+• Address ethical issues head-on.
 Just like other AI-powered applications, dating apps are prone to bias.
 An example of this could be a dating app showing you only profiles of Caucasian partners if you’ve had similar matches in the past or downvoting your profile if you’re a person of color.
-One way to address this problem could be using representative training data, evaluating algorithm performance in different user groups, and adding an intermediary explainable AI (XAI) layer on top of your algorithms.
-And it goes without saying that algorithms that slide into users’ direct messages and profile data should be 100% transparent and never leak personal information (let alone sell it to advertising companies).
+One way to address this problem could be by using representative training data, evaluating algorithm performance in different user groups, and adding an intermediary explainable AI (XAI) layer on top of your algorithms.
+The latter approach may help you address one of the most pressing concerns about using AI for dating apps, particularly in matchmaking—namely, removing humans from the decision-making process.
+Also, it goes without saying that algorithms that slide into users’ direct messages and profile data should be 100% transparent and never leak personal information (let alone sell it to advertising companies).
+Separately, caution should be exercised when incorporating generative AI into dating apps.
+Users who rely solely on algorithm-generated content during online conversations risk disappointing their dates in real life because they lack AI’s wit and humor.
+When it comes to dating apps that feature chatbots rather than real people, such as Romantic AI, users may find themselves in a trap of their own creation.
+Falling in love with a fully customizable AI girlfriend who calls you “my hero” and is always available to chat is no longer a sci-fi movie script; it is the twisted reality we live in.

 TABLE OF CONTENTS